Jac-Zac/MLOps_Final_Project/README.md

-# MLops Final Project

-# name idea:
-- PickaFilm
+# PickaFilm
-- MovieMatch
-- FilmFinder

 ## Idea

-From a movie dataset and a user description, we return Movies !
+From a movie dataset and a user description, we return Movies!

-**Possible datasets:**
+## Documentation

+For detailed information, please see our [Documentation](docs/index.md).

+### Possible Datasets

 - [1k movies](https://www.kaggle.com/datasets/akashkotal/imbd-top-1000-with-description)
 - [10k movies](https://www.kaggle.com/datasets/ashpalsingh1525/imdb-movies-dataset)

-So the idea is to use RAG to get k-most relevant movies descriptions and then we return them and order them by rating.

-Moreover we can filter them by some other feature.
+The idea is to use Retrieval-Augmented Generation (RAG) to get the **k-most relevant movie descriptions**, order them by rating, and filter them by other features.

-We can also have a way in the interface to change the number k of movies.
+We also provide an interface to adjust the number of **k** movies retrieved.

-For software specification and brainstorming: [miro board](https://miro.com/welcomeonboard/c0ppclVqUGM2aysyT0t0S1liTVZoYzdVeGVTV3RtOFBIZk1wK0dCajdPUm5YSDIwaGdha3BZWTEzN0k2SWdMV0s0L1NYREt5Q2oxT1FqMGpCZDJSYnl5bWVRNitWOGhya1ZCTGdOQTBwWlBYaFVwWXNtK2VVMFdZWlJQWlBuNDYhZQ==?share_link_id=912840001517)
+For software specifications and brainstorming, see our [Miro board](https://miro.com/welcomeonboard/c0ppclVqUGM2aysyT0t0S1liTVZoYzdVeGVTV3RtOFBIZk1wK0dCajdPUm5YSDIwaGdha3BZWTEzN0k2SWdMV0s0L1NYREt5Q2oxT1FqMGpCZDJSYnl5bWVRNitWOGhya1ZCTGdOQTBwWlBYaFVwWXNtK2VVMFdZWlJQWlBuNDYhZQ==?share_link_id=912840001517).

-## Talk about issues or extensions
+## Talk About Issues or Extensions

-Already seen movies etc ...

-#### To tackle this semi limitation

-We want to show other films that do not include those ones.
-So we can get the k+1 system
+### Already Seen Movies

+To tackle this **limitation**, we introduce a **k+1 system** to avoid recommending already seen movies and suggest fresh alternatives.

+## Development Workflow

-### Development
+### Development Strategy

 - **Features**: Clearly define with diagrams, functional and non-functional requirements.
 - **Tasks**: Assign roles.
 - **Agile Strategy**
-- **Version Control**
-  - GitHub versioning control
+- **Version Control**: GitHub for versioning.
-- **Testing**
-  - Macro tests, Streamlit, etc.
+- **Testing**: Unit tests with `pytest`, UI tests for Streamlit.
-- **Development Cycles**
+- **Development Cycles**:
-  - 1-2 times per week
+  - 1-2 updates per week.
-  - Performance improvement graphs
+  - Performance improvement tracking.
-  - Start with a simple workflow, then gradually advance
+  - Start with a simple workflow, then enhance incrementally.
-- **Development Priorities**
+- **Priorities**:
-  - First, build interfaces, define request and response structures.
+  - **Phase 1**: Build interfaces, define request/response structures.
-  - No LLM initially, find the most cost-effective first version.
+  - **Phase 2**: No LLM initially—find a cost-effective first version.
-  - Improve and develop as a team.
+  - **Phase 3**: Optimize and iterate as a team.
-  - Final deployment perhaps using Docker
+  - **Final Deployment**: Possibly using Docker.

-### Report
+### Reporting and Documentation

-- Document the strategy with appropriate diagrams for each cycle.
+- **Strategy Documentation**: Include diagrams for each cycle.
-- Optionally record 5-minute updates.
+- **Optional Updates**: 5-minute progress recordings.
-- Well-documented commits.
+- **Well-Documented Commits**: Clear, structured messages.

-> **Note**: CI/CD is not needed for now; keep it for discussion.
+> **Note:** CI/CD is not needed for now; keep it open for discussion.

-### Proof of Concept
+## Proof of Concept

-- Use some unit tests to verify that components function correctly.
+- Implement unit tests to validate the core components.
+- Ensure smooth integration with Streamlit.